-As the first UI guy, my initial work was learning about the space, and how user tasks differed from my earlier experience with firewalls and VPNs.
-A major difference was that this was a tool in a security analyst’s toolbox.
-Configuration took a backseat in terms of priority.
+My initial work was learning about the space, and how user tasks differed from my earlier experience with firewalls and VPNs.
+A major difference was that configuration took a backseat in terms of priority.
+This was an application, a tool in a security analyst’s toolbox intended for day-to-day use.

-A user’s daily tasks might be:
+A user’s daily tasks were typically:

-- Alert-driven: Investigating and resolving alerts
+- Alert-driven: Investigating and resolving security alerts

 - Entity-driven: Investigating and/or monitoring high-risk or high-value entities

-The initial page an analyst would see when logging in was user-configurable, and went through many design revisions.
+The first page an analyst would see when logging in was user-configurable, and went through many design revisions.
 This was the design I liked best.
 It’s meant to be a starting point, and not intended for display on a big monitor in a security operations center.

 Mega-menu Navigation: Of course, to go back, the Back button is always there.
 But the main navigation menu also provided lists of most-recent views and actions.